Galaxy Quenching from Cosmic Web Detachment: Introduction

-A semi-analytic model relevant to the one presented here is the empirical \textit{age matching} approach \citep{Hearing13,Hearing14,Watson15} \citep[see also][for another method based on mass accretion]{Aldo16} in which the time for star formation quenching is assumed to be the first of i) the time when a galaxy reaches $10^{12}$\msun, ii) the formation time of the halo defined as the time when the slope in the mas accretion history changes and iii) the time when the halo is accreted into a larger halo, becoming a satellite.
+The empirical \textit{age matching} model is relevant to CWD \citep{Hearing13,Hearing14,Watson15}.
+In age matching, the time for star formation quenching is assumed to be the first of i) the time when a galaxy reaches $10^{12}$\msun, ii) the formation time of the halo defined as the time when the slope in the mas accretion history changes or iii) the time when the halo is accreted into a larger halo, becoming a satellite.
 The \textit{age} of the halo computed as above is then matched with observed properties of galaxies associated with time evolution such as color.
 Age matching is an empirical model which, despite being based on ad-hoc rules, can reproduce several observations \citep{Hearing14}.
-However it does not explain the physical underlying process that define the age of a galaxy and so its explanatory and predictive power is limited.
-A successful theory of galaxy formation must be able to not only reproduce a range of observations but to provide a unifying framework that can explain and predict properties of galaxies.
+However, it does not explain the underlying physical process related to the \textit{age} of a galaxy and so its explanatory and predictive power is limited.
+As we will see in the following sections the criteria used to define the age of a galaxy can be associated to non-linear interactions between galaxies and their environment, pointing to a common physical mechanism of cosmological origin.